Point of Sale

 When customers post about their experience with your restaurant or food, they’re essentially sharing your business with their whole audience.
 This is a great way to reach a brand new audience for free – and hopefully gain some new diners.

 To encourage audience sharing, give diners everything they need to do so easily.
-As part of your takeout and delivery orders, include a handout that motivates people to share on social media – include social media handles or hashtags you would want diners to use when posting.
+As part of your takeout and delivery orders, include a printout that motivates people to share on social media – including the social media handles or hashtags you would want diners to use when posting.

 Even something as simple as takeout food packaging can encourage sharing.
 Make it stand out while capturing your brand and it becomes a subtle encouragement to share – check out Blondies Pizza’s takeout packaging and how it pops on social media!

 Be sure to monitor your social media accounts for mentions, so you can engage with customers in comments and reshare their posts on your own accounts.
 User-generated content is free content you can use to keep your profile active and connected to the community.

 If you aren’t getting as many posts from diners as you might like, try turning audience sharing into a game – post on social media that every time somebody tags you, they’re entered in a draw for a gift card.
 It will encourage people to share about your restaurant (therefore reaching that new audience of potential future diners) and give you a returning customer when they spend the gift card.

 You could also consider influencer marketing as a way to spread the word about online ordering or your restaurant delivery service.
 Social media influencers are people who have a large – and dedicated – social following.
 The idea is that if they post about a product or experience, their followers will engage with said brand.

 You could have an influencer post about enjoying their meal from your restaurant, sharing how easy the ordering was, or raving about how the quality of food was great even at home.